 The CIP was developed based on extensive community input.
 In total, the SFMTA made over 30 presentations to various public and City partner groups.
-Feedback from committees such as those listed below served a core function in the CIP development process and was integrated into the final proposed CIP for SFMTA Board Adoption.
+Feedback from committees such as those listed below were an integral part of the CIP development process, and were integrated into the final proposed CIP for SFMTA Board Adoption.